krishnasharmak05/Linear-Stock-Price-Predictor/README.md

-#  BUILT FOR EDUCATIONAL PURPOSE ONLY!
-NOT INTENDED FOR COMMERCIAL USE!

 # Description

 Linear Stock Price Predictor is a low-code implementation of multiple machine learning models to predict the "Close" value of linear stocks, given the "Open".